jackdewinter/pymarkdown/newdocs/src/index.md

 checkers.
 This parallels our source code, where we run Python checkers over our source code to ensure that we are adhering to our own source code guidelines.
 If we extend that idea to view documentation as a kind of source code, it makes sense to have a checker for it as well.
-That checker should ensure that our Markdown documents follow guidelines for quality and consistency similar to the ones we use for our source code.
+That checker should help keep our Markdown documents consistent and easy to read, just like the tools we use for our source code.
 That is where the PyMarkdown linter fits into the picture for our projects.

 ## Can It Do Anything Else?

 While PyMarkdown is primarily a Markdown linter, the breadth of the application has grown over the years of its development.
-In `scan` mode, the linter can detect Markdown issues using a robust set of Markdown-specific rules.
-In `fix` mode, certain Markdown issues can be automatically corrected without external involvement or manual editing.
-While fix mode is a relatively new part of the project, we believe that it provides a measurable benefit to our users by reducing the effort required to clean up documents.
+In **scan** mode, the linter can detect Markdown issues using a robust set of Markdown-specific rules.
+In **fix** mode, certain Markdown issues can be automatically corrected without external involvement or manual editing.
+While **fix** mode is a relatively new part of the project, we believe that it provides a measurable benefit to our users by reducing the effort required to clean up documents.
 That combination is something we are enormously proud of!